 Dear parents relocating to Quebec, you will be happy to learn that the Belle Province has a daycare system for which the ROC and many countries around the world envy us.
 That being said, finding your way inside it and, more importantly, finding the right daycare solution and provider for your beloved children can be a real challenge for newcomers.
-The whole team at Arianne Relocation is happy to share tips and advice to help you in this two-part post.
+The whole team at ARIANNE Relocation is happy to share tips and advice to help you in this two-part post.
 (The article was updated in 2018 to reflect changes in pricing.)

-There are different types of daycare providers in Quebec: subsidized, commercial, non-profit, family… Definitions often overlap.
+There are different types of daycare providers in Quebec: subsidized, commercial, non-profit, and family.
+Definitions often overlap.
 Here is an attempt to clarify things, so that you can make the best choice for your children.

 - CPE, or early childhood centres, are non-profit private corporations, managed by a board of parents, entirely subsidized by the Government.
-They provide daycare services in a dedicated space, usually to 80 children organized in age groups, with a fully trained educator in each group, all year round.
+They provide daycare services in a dedicated space, usually up to 80 children organized in age groups, with a fully trained educator in each group, all year round.
 They follow a learn-through-play educational program and are very close to European preschool or kindergarten programs in terms of organization.
-Parents are required to contribute only $5 a day, regardless of income, but costs changed significantly in 2017.
+Originally, parents were required to contribute only $5 a day, regardless of income, but costs changed significantly in 2017.
 Today the rates range from $7.75 to $21.20 per child per day, depending on income.
 (Families earning under $59,200 a year pay $7.75 a day.
 Prices increase incrementally for higher incomes.
 Families earning $76,380 a year pay $13.45.
 Families earning over $161,000 pay the maximum rate of $21.20 per day.)